kolya-movchan/vite-react-redux-scss-template/README.md

 ## SCSS
 SCSS: It improves code maintainability and provides a more organized and efficient way of writing styles.
 By using SCSS, I could define reusable styles, reduce code duplication, and improve the organization of my stylesheets.
 SCSS's ability to nest selectors and use variables allowed for more modular and readable code.

-## React-Toastify
-For displaying notifications and providing feedback to users, I utilized React Toastify.
-It allowed me to easily show toast notifications such as success messages.

 ## Classnames Library
 I utilized classnames to manage dynamic class assignments based on specific conditions, enhancing the flexibility and readability of the code.